bilva1/Currency-converter/README.md

+# Currency-Converter
-# Developing the currency converter using HTML,CSS and Javascript#
+Developing the currency converter using HTML,CSS and Javascript.

 HTML (index.html):-
 The provided HTML code defines the structure of a web page for a currency converter.
 The document begins with the necessary HTML5 doctype declaration and sets the language attribute to "en" (English).
 The head section includes meta tags for character set and viewport settings, along with a title for the document.
 External stylesheets, including Font Awesome for icons, are linked to enhance the visual presentation.